.EDU backlinks are SEO gold, but they’re tough to earn. Find out how to get .edu backlinks the right way with these 10 expert tactics.

 ✕ You won’t see all your competitors’ backlinks

-We’ll walk you through the seven best methods you can use to get quality .edu backlinks.
-You’ll also see the pros and cons of each method, so you can choose the right one for yourself more easily.
+We’ll walk you through the ten best methods you can use to get quality .edu backlinks.
+You’ll also see the pros and cons of each, so you can choose the right one more easily.

 (Note: none of these methods require paid tools.)

 That makes them the perfect home for links to your website.
-And luckily, many schools still have resources pages.
-Such pages typically include downloadable resources or something similar.
+And luckily, many schools still have resource pages.
+Such pages typically include downloadable resources and lists of useful links.

 Pros: